 For Top Gun fans, the new Point Loma Lighthouse at the southern tip of the peninsula is where the scene with Maverick visiting Viper after Goose dies was shot.

 The nearby cottages house members of the Coast Guard, so you'll have to view the whole complex from afar.

 Where to Stay: Hostels

 San Diego is a sprawling city, and while I stayed in the north with a friend, if I were traveling solo, I'd have chosen a hostel near the beach or downtown.
 Below are my picks from Hostelworld.

 - USA Hostels Ocean Beach: 2 blocks from the beach, free shuttle downtown, and a 9.6 customer rating through 2,000+ reviews. $31 dorms.

-- USA Hostels San Diego: Gaslamp Quarter, this is a good option if you want to be able to walk to the city's best bars and clubs.
+- USA Hostels San Diego: Gaslamp Quarter.
+This is a good option if you want to walk to the city's best bars and clubs.
 9.2 customer rating with 2,700+ reviews. $29 dorms

 - HI San Diego Point Loma: Further inland than USA Hostels Ocean Beach, but still walking distance to the water.
 9.5 customer rating with 950 reviews. $25 dorms.